abdelhalim-fathallah/Network-anomalies-detection/README.md

   - **Isolation Forest**: Identifies outliers in network behavior.
 - Detect anomalies in processed network data.
 - Send notifications and alerts for suspicious activities.
-- Integrate results with **ELK Stack / Kibana** dashboards for visualization.
+- Integrate results with **React.JS** dashboards for visualization.

 ---